ColiverSEC/Enterprise-IAM-Lab/okta/app-integration.md

 # 🔗 Okta Application Integration Walkthrough

+### Introduction

+This walkthrough guides you step-by-step through integrating an application with Okta using the SAML 2.0 and OpenID Connect (OIDC) protocols.
+You will learn how to add and configure an app in Okta, assign users for access, and test Single Sign-On (SSO) functionality.
+The guide also touches on Just-In-Time (JIT) provisioning to automate user account creation on the app side.

+---

+### What You’ll Need

+#### 🔹 For SAML Integration
+- Admin access to the Okta Admin Console
+- A test user account in Okta to assign the app
+- Application-specific information from the service provider (IdP metadata), including:
+  - Single Sign-On URL (ACS URL)
+  - Audience URI (SP Entity ID)
+  - Supported Name ID format and attributes

+#### 🔹 For OIDC Integration
+- Admin access to the Okta Admin Console
+- A test user account in Okta to assign the app
+- Application details including:
+  - Redirect URI(s) for your app (where Okta sends tokens)
+  - Client ID and Client Secret (provided after app creation)
+  - Scopes and claims required by the app for authentication and profile data

 ## 📝 What This Covers
 - Adding apps to Okta
 - Configuring SAML and OIDC settings